 I am a woman of Puerto Rican ancestry who was born in New York.
-Since late adolescence, I have been dedicated to my career in nursing, completing both my BSN and my MSN at XXXX College.
-Now 41, I am a nurse who has time to develop a great deal of passion about patients, and to have strong feelings about the importance of providing adequate care to everyone, irrespective of their socio-economic background.
-I am especially knowledgeable about and concerned with our geriatric patients.
-I feel strongly that a wealthy society such as ours can afford outstanding nursing care for our elderly patients irrespective of their ability to pay and I want to devote the balance of my life to this cause.
+Since late adolescence, I have been dedicated to my nursing career, completing my BSN and my MSN at XXXX College.
+Now 41, I am a nurse who has had time to develop a great deal of passion for patients and has strong feelings about the importance of providing adequate care to everyone, regardless of their socio-economic background.
+I am incredibly knowledgeable about and concerned with our geriatric patients.
+I feel strongly that a wealthy society such as ours can afford outstanding nursing care for our elderly patients irrespective of their ability to pay.
+I want to devote the balance of my life to this cause.

-10 years from now I would like to be teaching in a BSN program.
-I have heard it said that one never fully learns a subject until they teach it.
-I have another academic research interest in nurse-nurse relations, especially in terms of hostility, what provokes it, and how it is best managed.
-Most of all, however, I want to dedicate my professional life to investigating how to best go about improving patient outcomes, especially for geriatric patients; and, most particularly, those geriatric patients that are indigent, or come from families of scare resources.
-Despite the fact that I was born in America, I have retained my Spanish as part of my family tradition and I especially prize my opportunities to use it on the job.
-I feel strongly that nurse-patient communication needs to take place in the language that they know best, both of them.
-I am pleased that there is a great demand for bi-lingual nurses who also speak Spanish.
+Ten years from now, I want to teach in a BSN program.
+I have heard that one never fully learns a subject until one teaches it.
+I have another academic research interest in nurse-nurse relations, especially regarding hostility, what provokes it, and how it is best managed.
+However, I want to dedicate my professional life to investigating how to best improve patient outcomes, especially for geriatric patients who are indigent or come from families of scarce resources.
+Even though I was born in America, I have retained my Spanish as part of my family tradition, and I especially prize my opportunities to use it on the job.
+I feel strongly that nurse-patient communication needs to occur in the language patients know best.
+I am pleased that there is a great demand for bilingual nurses who speak Spanish.

-I have over ten years of nursing experience in our hospital’s Progressive Care Unit working primarily with patients on telemetry and mechanical ventilators.
-I am currently a charge nurse on a 25 bed step-down unit serving a high volume of cardiac patients.
-I perform clinical nursing assessments, develop, and implement nursing care plans, provide cardiac monitoring, ventilator monitoring, and weaning protocols.
+I have over ten years of nursing experience in our hospital’s Progressive Care Unit, working primarily with patients on telemetry and mechanical ventilators.
+I am a charge nurse on a 25-bed step-down unit serving a high volume of cardiac patients.
+I perform clinical nursing assessments, develop and implement nursing care plans, and provide cardiac monitoring, ventilator monitoring, and weaning protocols.
 I educate patients and their families and assist with discharge planning.
-I also provid orientation for new nursing staff.
-Prior to this position I spent three years providing nursing care throughout Westchester County and the North Bronx.
-I performed assessments, administered medications, cared for wounds, changed dressings, etc. I especially enjoyed my collaboration with multidisciplinary teams in the development of comprehensive care plans.
-I also very much enjoyed providing emotional support and respite care to families in this position.
+I also provide orientation for new nursing staff.
+Before this position, I spent three years providing nursing care throughout Westchester County and the North Bronx.
+I performed assessments, administered medications, cared for wounds, changed dressings, etc. I especially enjoyed my collaboration with multidisciplinary teams in developing comprehensive care plans.
+I enjoyed providing emotional support and respite care to families in this position.

 In my free time, I often volunteer in a hospital setting.
-Most prominently, I have devoted countless hours to Heart-to-Heart Seminar, doing blood pressure screenings, Safety Fairs, Flu administration, infection control education for the community in both English and Spanish, I move around in volunteer circles because I see this as an important aspect of a professional nurse that looks forward to fulfilling a leadership position in her field, especially if I am admitted to your distinguished program so that I will have an education in nursing that is among the finest.
-I take special pride in my contribution as a Puerto Rican woman to the celebration of diversity in the medical community
+Most prominently, I have devoted countless hours to Heart-to-Heart Seminar, doing blood pressure screenings, Safety Fairs, Flu administration, and infection control education for the community in both English and Spanish; I move around in volunteer circles because I see this as an essential aspect of a professional nurse that looks forward to fulfilling a leadership position in her field, especially if I am admitted to your distinguished program so that I will have an education in nursing that is among the finest.
+I take special pride in my contribution as a Puerto Rican woman to celebrating diversity in the medical community.

-The greatest contribution that I might be able to make to society would be to help to expand our nursing knowledge base through research and education to diminish health disparities in the community.
-I am confident that my dedication, hard work, and strong will to achieve success will help me to excel in your program.
-I am confident that your distinguished faculty will help me to realize my dream.
-I would consider it a special honor and privilege to have the opportunity to pursue my education at the XXXX Graduate Center.
+The most significant contribution I could make to society would be to help expand our nursing knowledge base through research and education to diminish health disparities in the community.
+I am confident that my dedication, hard work, and strong will to succeed will help me excel in your program.
+I am convinced that your distinguished faculty will allow me to realize my dream.
+I would consider it a special honor and privilege to have the opportunity to pursue my education at XXXX.

 Thank you for considering my application.